Should I shave my face?

 Shaving gel preserves moisture and helps the razor blade glide easier across your skin.
 Applying shaving cream also shows where you have shaved already so you can avoid re-shaving over an area and irritating your skin.
 Learn how to find the right shaving gel for you.

-Use a separate razor for your face, and not the same one you use to shave the rest of your body, can help to make sure the razor blades are sharper for longer.
+Use a separate razor for your face, and not the same one you use to shave the rest of your body, can help to keep the razor blades clean and make sure to stay sharper for longer.
 Dull blades can pull at your body hair, feel rough on your skin and can result in more scratches, razor burn and razor bumps.

 When shaving your facial hair, lightly press down on your razor blade at a 45-degree angle.
 Shave slowly in short, steady strokes in the direction of the hair growth to prevent skin irritation.